top of page

 • Hygiene health and recall integrity

-• Active patient base quality (not just number of charts)
+• Active patient base quality (not just the number of charts)

 • Provider dependency risk (is the seller the entire business?)